arnesson/cordova-plugin-firebase/README.md

 FirebasePlugin.getInfo(function(info) {
     // the status of the developer mode setting (true/false) console.log(info.configSettings.developerModeEnabled);
+    // (iOS only) for how much (secs) fetch cache is valid and data will not be refetched console.log(info.configSettings.minimumFetchInterval);
+    // (iOS only) value in seconds to abandon a pending fetch request made to the backend console.log(info.configSettings.fetchTimeout);
     // the timestamp (milliseconds since epoch) of the last successful fetch console.log(info.fetchTimeMillis);
     // the status of the most recent fetch attempt (int)